 American Express Green Card Welcome Offer

-If you charge $2,000 within three months of opening your account, you’ll earn 30,000 Membership Rewards points worth up to $900 if you transfer them to Air Canada’s frequent flyer program, which is part of the Star Alliance.
+If you charge $2,000 within three months of opening your account, you’ll earn 30,000 Membership Rewards points worth up to $648 based on our valuations, if you transfer them to Air Canada’s frequent flyer program, which is part of the Star Alliance.
 You may be able to get a good deal on transfers to other loyalty programs, too.
 But if you redeem for flights directly with American Express, the welcome offer is only a $300 value, which is paltry for a card with this high of an annual fee.

 If you’ve had the American Express Green Card before, you’re not eligible for this welcome offer.
 Amex will also consider how many other cards you have opened and closed with the bank to determine eligibility, so card churners beware.